ucsdwcsng/EdgeRIC-A-real-time-RIC/README.md

 # RT EdgeRIC

 This is a Docker container version of EdgeRIC.
 There are several script files to build an image to run a Docker container of srsRAN-EdgeRIC including UHD and dependent packages.
 Inside the container, srsRAN and real-time RIC are executed.
-This branch can be used for an emulation for two UEs or an over-the-air experiment.
+This branch can be used for an emulation or an over-the-air experiment for two UEs.

 ## Installing Docker Desktop (Ubuntu).
 ### 1. Set up Docker's apt repository.